-Chef-owner Engin Onural blends traditional Japanese technique with modernly global flair, resulting in one of Palm Springs’s hottest—and most genre-bending—new dining spots.
+Chef-owner Engin Onural blends traditional Japanese technique with modern global touches, resulting in one of Palm Springs’ hottest—and most genre-bending—dining spots.
 Sashimi, carpaccios and seasonal goods like squash blossoms may take the form of tostadas, aguachiles or sushi, and are best enjoyed with those cocktails sporting desert-foraged herbs.
 Looking for something straightforward?
-Sandfish is also home to one of the area’s best whiskey collections.
+There are classic hand rolls and nigiri, too—and Sandfish is also home to one of the area’s best whiskey collections.

-What was once a historic movie theater in the ’20s is now a stark, concrete space with plush booths, minimal lighting and a spacious courtyard; the restaurant is a James Beard Award winner for best restaurant design, after all.
-Workshop is an elevated dining experience in the midst of a touristy stretch; the small plates are made with ingredients from local farms, most of which are within an hour of Palm Springs.
-Dinner is on the fancy side, but brunch is great too—try the blue crab eggs Benedict.
+What was once a historic movie theater in the ’20s is now a stark, concrete space with plush booths, minimal lighting and a spacious courtyard—Workshop is a James Beard Award winner for best restaurant design, after all.
+It’s also a thoughtful and exciting dining experience in the midst of a touristy stretch; the Modern American small plates are made with ingredients from local farms, most of which are within an hour of Palm Springs.
+Dinner is on the fancy side, and is undoubtedly the way to go if you’re looking for a perfect date spot, but brunch is great, too—try the blue crab eggs Benedict.

-This beautifully modern, outdoor restaurant serves Italian dishes and creative cocktails that you can enjoy beneath a flowering tree and surrounded by romantic string lighting (the indoor bar offers dining for 10 people).
-Though it’s the ideal outdoor dinner date spot in Palm Springs, Birba’s friendly staff and comfortable ambiance make it a great choice for family-friendly dining as well.
-The most popular dish is nonna’s meatballs, but Birba has options for everyone’s dietary needs, including cauliflower and gluten-free crusts for the pizzas—and the menu changes every couple months, so every time you visit there’s something new to try.
+Looking for Italian food, alfresco?
+There’s no better spot for it than Birba.
+This modern spot serves pastas, pizzas and creative cocktails beneath a flowering tree and romantic string lighting.
+Though it’s the ideal outdoor dinner date spot in Palm Springs, Birba’s friendly staff and breezy ambiance make it a great choice for family-friendly dining as well, no matter the weather (the fire pit at the center of the courtyard makes for an especially cozy night).
+The most popular dish is Nonna’s Meatballs, which are a must-order in our book, but Birba has options for everyone’s dietary needs—including cauliflower and another gluten-free crust for the pizzas—and the menu changes every few months, so every time you visit there’s something new to try.

-Formerly a Denny’s, this retro-style diner got a makeover from the folks behind Ace Hotel Palm Springs, the hotel to which it’s attached.
-The menu of solid fare hits the spot whether you’re looking for a full meal (burgers, fried fish tacos) or a snack between pool lounging and a night on the town (avocado toast, marinated beet salad).
-If you’re in town on a Monday, stop by for Fabulous Bingo with Shirley Claire, a former Palm Springs Follies charmer and star of America’s Got Talent.
+Everything the Ace Hotel does is unnervingly cool, so it comes as no surprise that their Palm Springs diner is one of the city’s most photographed (and beloved) hangouts.
+Formerly a Denny’s, this retro-style diner got a makeover, including the food: The menu of solid fare hits the spot whether you’re looking for a full meal (double cheeseburgers, fried fish tacos) or a snack (salmon ceviche, date shakes) between pool lounging and a night on the town.
+If you’re in town on a Monday, stop by for Fabulous Bingo with the always-fabulous host with the most, Shirley Claire.

-Believe it: There’s a full-service kosher deli in the middle of the desert.
-Sherman’s serves all the traditional favorites, including thick-cut pastrami and a matzo ball soup so yummy you’ll be tempted to order it on 90-degree days.
+Believe it: There’s a full-service OG kosher deli in the middle of the desert.
+Wexler’s may be an exciting new addition to the scene, but Sherman’s is an old-school originator, serving all the traditional favorites, including thick-cut pastrami and a matzo ball soup so good you’ll be tempted to order it on 90-degree days.
 There’s always a line, and unlucky ones will have to wait outside in the sun, so try to hit this spot early in the morning or just before closing.